grexor/apa/README.md

   ->example3 [folder] # folder of sequencing library with id example3 ...
 ```
-##### Structure of annotation.tab
+##### Library annotation file

-The `annotation.tab` file is present for each library and annotates the experiments within the library.
+The `annotation.tab` file is present for each library (always with the same name) and annotates the experiments within the library.
 It's a TAB separated file with the following structure:

 ```
 # first line is always a comment